Enterprise User Groups

 -

-Use the Practices drop-down to select the Practice(s) that can mention this Enterprise User Group.
+Then, use the Practices drop-down to select the Practice(s) that can mention this Enterprise Group.

-- You must choose at least one Practice or the Enterprise User Group will not be available for use.
+NOTE: You must choose at least one Practice or the Enterprise Group will not be available for use.

 -